Higher education in Poland

-Higher education in Poland started in the Middle Ages.
-In 1364 the first Polish university (later called Jagiellonian University) was created in Cracow.
+Higher education in Poland began in the Middle Ages.
+In 1364, Casimir III established the first Polish university, the Academy of Krakow (now called Jagiellonian University).
 In 1826 the first technical university was established in Warsaw, leading eventually to the establishment of Warsaw University of Technology, the largest technical university in Poland.

 From 1919-1939 universities were focused primarily on arts, science, and engineering.
 Education was based solely on Humboldt's model of university combining research and teaching.
 This model incorporates a strict hierarchy of authority and a considerable degree of autonomy for its governing bodies.

 Post World War II

 Many higher education institutions were established after World War II.
 At the end of communism (1989), there were 820 institutions in Poland, about 20 of them being engineering oriented.
 In the 1990s a two-tier system was reinstituted.
 The first tier was considered to be vocational rather than academic.
 The two-tier system was instituted in Poland well before it was suggested by the Bologna declaration.

 After 1989 higher education in Poland changed dramatically.
 Borders were opened, leading to free mobility and autonomy of universities in curricula and management.
 New laws concerning higher education, convertible Polish currency, easy communication, (telephone and Internet), and access to European education and research programs made higher education more accessible.